smartdevicelink/sdl_evolution/proposals/NNNN-atf-script-runner.md

 ## Proposed solution

-Develop script runner with the following features:
+The purpose of this proposal is to develop extended script runner as part of ATF functionality with the following features:

-  - Ability to run single test script
+  - An option to run single test script
-  - Ability to run batch of test scripts
+  - An option to run batch of test scripts
-  - Ability to run test set
+  - An option to run test set
-  - Possibility to run scripts in parallel
+  - Possibility to run test scripts in parallel (in separate threads)
-  - Ability to create reports in standard format with logs collected
+  - Ability to create reports with logs collected in a format used by continuous integration system

 ## Potential downsides

-Existing CI jobs needs to be reconfigured in order to use new script runner.
+N/A

 ## Impact on existing code